-The picturesque settlement of Milton of Clova is the location of The Glen Clova Hotel which, newly refurbished, also offers Bunkhouse Accommodation for the many Walkers & Climbers who enjoy the magnificent scenery of this area.
+The picturesque settlement of Milton of Clova is the location of The Glen Clova Hotel which, also offers Bunkhouse & luxury lodge Accommodation for the many Walkers & Climbers who enjoy the magnificent scenery of this area.
 Munro Baggers will be happy to know there are 10 mountains 3000 ft and over in the Glens, just waiting for them.

 Arguably the loveliest of the Glens, Clova is a botanist’s paradise with its blanket of rare alpine flowers, where every season offers its own programme of sights and sounds.

-At the head of the valley is rugged and remote Glen Doll, a popular and challenging spot for outdoor enthusiast's.
-The end of the Glen is dominated by the Cairngorms with footpaths leading to Braemar via Jock's Road, Ballater and the Capel Mounth, and to Glen Prosen via the Kilbo Path.
+At the head of the valley is rugged and remote Glen Doll, a popular and challenging spot for outdoor enthusiasts.
+This end of the Glen is dominated by the Cairngorms with footpaths leading to Braemar via Jock’s Road, Ballater and the Capel Mounth, and to Glen Prosen via the Kilbo Path.